oscaralcalde/git-demo/README.txt

-#Demo Git Repository
+#Demo git Repository

-this is the first file in this repo.
+This is the first file in this rep

+##Ipsum below

+bla bla bla